oldmill1/director/README.md

 # Producer

-A Python package for automating terminal applications and creating coding videos on macOS.
+A Python automation framework for creating coding videos on macOS.
+Still very much a work in progress!

+## What It Does

+Automates terminal applications (mainly iTerm2) to create scripted sequences for coding videos.
+Think of it as a way to programmatically control your terminal for video content.

-## Features
+## Current State

-- **Scene-based automation** with organized parts
-- **Smart window management** with automatic app starting
-- **Dynamic window positioning** that works on any screen size
-- **Modular app architecture** ready for expansion
-- **Clean YAML scripting** with intuitive action names
+⚠️ **Things are still in flux** - the API might change, new features are being added, and the whole thing is pretty experimental right now.

 ## Installation

-Install in development mode:

 ```bash
 pip install -e .